provenance-io/provenance-docs/docs/learn/asset-lifecycle/03-markers.md

 individual or entity.
 This allows the Marker to hold any asset type represented on the Provenance Blockchain.

-It is important to note that in certain cases, the administrator of an asset pool may choose to represent the pool's token on the blockchain without minting the individual assets.
+It is important to note that in certain cases, the administrator of an asset pool may choose to represent the pool's tokenization on the blockchain without minting the individual assets.
 For instance, the Marker may represent an Asset-Backed Security (ABS) token on the blockchain, without the need for individual assets to be added to the blockchain.
 The ABS token can be used to represent ownership and transfer of shares, and can also administer waterfall payments through a smart contract, while the underlying collateral assets remain in their original system.